 And if you’re an engineering, history, or construction geek, you might be as thrilled as us to learn that the build process and ordering of this Lego set replicates how the original Eiffel Tower was put together – largely as a four-part process.

 And the plastic Eiffel Tower isn’t only about its scale and construction.
 It drips with elegant style and classy details, from the undersized trees down below to the flourishes on the spire at the top.
 If you’ve got the space and cash, few sets compare to the Lego Eiffel Tower.

 Another 2021 release, the Lego Titanic is made of 9,090 individual pieces.
 Although a little smaller than the real ship, it’s no less impressive, and its 135-centimetre length makes it the longest Lego set ever released.

 Aside from showcasing the Titanic’s major external features – main deck, four smokestacks, and even its swimming pool – it also includes a detailed cross-section of the ship, letting you view the grand staircase and boiler rooms inside.
 With an adjustable anchor and moving engine, this is one of the more interactive big Lego sets.

 Is any monument of history more impressive than the Colosseum?
 Probably not.
-Is the Colosseum more impressive when made out of Lego?
+Is it even more impressive when made out of Lego?
 Quite possibly.
-At 9,036 pieces, this model only just comes under the Titanic, but its detail of the historical Roman ruin is unmatched.
+At 9,036 pieces, the Lego Colosseum only just comes under the Titanic, but its detail of the historical Roman ruin is unmatched.

 Its perimeter includes several shades of Lego brick to capture the changing colour and age of the amphitheatre, while several sections can be removed to reveal the hidden passageways beneath the arena’s floor.
 Just the shape of the model makes it truly impressive to behold.